Posts tagged decision fatigue

 If+Change+Scares+You.jpg

-As a professional organizer and coach, my work centers around helping people facilitate the changes they want in their lives.
+As a professional organizer and coach, my work focuses on helping people facilitate the changes they want in their lives.
 Change doesn’t just happen in one quick moment.
 It takes time, contemplation, and bravery to get to the point of action.
 It’s at that time when I’m usually contacted.
 My clients’ desire for change related to organizing issues has been percolating for some time.
 They got to a certain point on their own, and they want my help to continue.
 They might feel overwhelmed, stuck, afraid, or unsure of how to get from where they are to where they’d like to be.

 I’ve had the pleasure of working with many new and long-time clients.
-While each person and their situation are different, there are certain similarities with how we work together.
+While each person and their situation are different, there are certain similarities in how we work together.
 Understanding these could be useful for you as you pursue the changes you seek.

 So where do we start? . . .